 Safe Drinking Water Act Compliance Monitoring Samples

+EPA has also assembled drinking water sampling data as part of the National Contaminant Occurrence Database.
 There are additional datasets that cover some or all of the US.

 - The National Environmental Public Health Tracking Network: The CDC collects information on 12 drinking water contaminants of concern from 28 states over 2001-2021.
 The tracking tool allows easy download after customizing your data query.